mbrukman/a-conceptual-overview-of-asyncio/readme.md

 ### Event Loop (asyncio.base_events.BaseEventLoop)

-The event-loop is kind of like an orchestra conductor or military general.
-She's the lady behind the scenes responsible for managing resources.
-She has some power explicitly granted to her, but a lot of her ability to get things done comes from the respect & cooperation of her subordinates.

 Most asyncio programs start something like so.
 And many other ways of invoking asyncio (like asyncio.run or asyncio.run_until_complete) largely re-use the main components of this approach.